Visual Appearance Of Mercury, Nickel And Palladium – Chronic Dental Ingestion – Eczema – Post 6

 After showering thoroughly, severe itching all over the body would continue for at least 24 hours after, almost like a monkey itches.
 The rashes were pink with raised bumps on the skin.
 The rashes were in patches all over the body.

-From time to time attempts have been made to use swimming pools, the rashes have become less visible and decreased in size but left permanent scarring being very noticeable when out in summer sunshine.
+From time to time attempts have been made to use swimming pools, the rashes have become less visible and decreased in size but these skin areas left permanent scarring being very noticeable when out in summer sunshine.

-Now 5 years into chelation, the patient still doesn’t swim in public pools to avoid any complications.
+Now 5 years into chelation, the patient, a lifelong distance swimmer, still doesn’t swim in public pools to avoid any complications.

 High levels of nickel were recorded in the Environmental 16 Metal blood tests and Melissa® dental ingestion tests taken that helped to establish the cause of the symptoms.